In order to stay happy and healthy you need to remember to take care of body as well as your mind.

 - Can overstimulate the heart and nervous system, especially if mixed with alcohol.

 - Can lead to risk-taking behaviours and damage the cartilage of your nose over time.

 - Can cause anxiety, confusion, paranoia and psychosis and long-term use is linked to memory problems and depression.

 - It affects the body’s temperature control leading to dangerous levels of overheating and dehydration.

-If you are worried about drug misuse or feel under pressure to take drugs, you can come and speak to our Health & Wellbeing team in Student Support or talk to Frank.
+If you are worried about drug misuse or feel under pressure to take drugs, you can come and speak to the Student Wellbeing Team or talk to Frank.
 There is also information and support available online which you can find in our resources.